 \subsubsection{The weak type I case}

 It turns out that this is exactly the case that we always have $\cap_{i\in I}F'_i\neq\emptyset$.
-Under mild condition $\cap_{i\in I}F'_i\neq\emptyset$ is actually a point.
+Under an extra mild condition we can deduce $\cap_{i\in I}F'_i$ is actually a point.
 Then the map $\bar{q}$ is well-defined, and it preserves all the maximal standard flats.
 A priori, $\bar{q}$ may not preserve standard flats which are not maximal, and the key to prove Theorem \ref{1.3} is to deform $\bar{q}$ such that it preserves all standard flats.

-A standard flat is \textit{rigid} if $\bar{q}$ will send its vertex set to the vertex set of another standard flat, otherwise it is \textit{non-rigid}.
+A standard flat is \textit{rigid} if $\bar{q}$ sends its vertex set to the vertex set of another standard flat, otherwise it is \textit{non-rigid}.
 For example, all intersections of maximal standard flats are rigid, but the converse may not be true.

 We will deform $\bar{q}$ in an inductive way.
 The first step is to show one can deform with respect to minimal rigid flats such that any standard flat contained in a minimal rigid flat is preserved by $\bar{q}$.
 To continue the induction argument, note that inside a (not necessarily minimal) rigid flat, there are directions which are rigid and directions which are not rigid.
-So we need to perform the deformation such that each move does not mess up the previous moves, and does not place obstructions to the moves after.
+So we need to perform the deformation such that each move does not undo the previous moves, and does not place obstructions to the moves after.
 The second point is non-trivial, since rigid flats may intersect each other in a complicated pattern.
-To describe the deformation, we introduce an atlas for $G(\Gamma)$, where the vertex sets of standard flats are consistently labelled by free Abelian groups.
-The detail is discussed in Section 4.
+To describe the deformation, we introduce an atlas for $G(\Gamma)$, where the vertex sets of standard flats are consistently labelled by free abelian groups.
+The detail is discussed in Section 5.